-Several anthropogenic sounds including Low-Frequency Active (LFA) sonar, Mid-Frequency Active (MFA) sonar, High-Frequency Active (HFA) sonar, and explosions were monitored for this report.
-The LTSA search parameters used to manually detect LFA and HFA sonars are given in Table 1.
+Several anthropogenic sounds including Low-Frequency Active (LFA) Sonar, Mid-Frequency Active (MFA) sonar, High-Frequency Active (HFA) sonar, and explosions were monitored for this report.
+The LTSA search parameters used to manually detect these sounds are given in Table 1.
 The start and end of each sound or session was logged and their durations were added to estimate cumulative hourly presence.
-Airguns, MFA sonar, and explosions were analyzed by using automated detectors, described below.
+Airguns and explosions were analyzed by using a detector, described below.
+MFA sonar was manually logged in the JAX_D_14 deployment due to data quality issues, and was detected by a computer algorithm in the JAX_D_15 deployment.

 LTSA Search Parameters

 Sound Type Plot Length (Hour) Display Frequency Range (Hz)

 LFA Sonar 1 10-1,000

+MFA Sonar 1 1,000-5,000

 HFA Sonar 1 10,000-100,000

 Table 1.
-Anthropogenic sound data manual effort analysis parameters.
+Parameters used for manual analysis of anthropogenic signals.